Thomas FitzGerald, 7th Earl of Desmond: Downfall and death

-In 1466 he was badly defeated in an expedition to Offaly, which permanently weakened the defence of the Pale.
+In 1466 Desmond was badly defeated in an expedition to Offaly, which permanently weakened the defence of the Pale.
 He was well-liked in Ireland for his defence of them against the difficulties of English law.
-The parliament in the Dublin Pale had a negative view of the Gaels, descendants of the original inhabitants, and passed an act in 1465 that every Irishman dwelling in the Pale was to dress and shave like the English, and take an English surname such as the name of a town, or of a colour such as Black, Brown, Green or White, or of a trade such as Smith, Carpenter, Thatcher, or forfeit his goods.
+The parliament in the Dublin Pale had a negative view of the Gaels, descendants of the original inhabitants, and passed an act in 1465 that every Irishman dwelling in the Pale was to dress and shave like the English and take an English surname such as the name of a town, or of a colour such as Black, Brown, Green or White, or of a trade such as Smith, Carpenter, Thatcher, or forfeit his goods.
 Another measure forbade ships from fishing in the seas off Ireland because the dues went to make the Irish people prosperous.
 Another provided that it was lawful to decapitate 'thieves' found robbing "or going or coming anywhere" unless they had an Englishman in their company.
 On bringing the head to the mayor of the nearest town, 'head money' was paid.

 Desmond was the main defender of the Irish against such exactions.
 Following his assassination, in 1468 Edward IV replaced Desmond as Lord Deputy with John Tiptoft, 1st Earl of Worcester, a Crown servant notorious for his cruelty and ruthlessness, who was nicknamed "the Butcher of England".

 Accused by his political enemies of treason, for aiding the Irish against the King's subjects, as well as extortion, Desmond attended a Parliament held in Drogheda.
-He, along with Thomas FitzGerald, 7th Earl of Kildare, was attainted for treason on 4 February 1468, convicted in a show trial, and beheaded on 15 February.
-The fact that Desmond had been seized in a Priory, in breach of the right of sanctuary, caused particular indignation.
-Desmond was summarily beheaded, while Kildare managed to escape to England to plead his case before the King.
-Desmond was buried at St. Peter's Church, Drogheda, then afterwards removed to Christ Church Cathedral, Dublin.
+Along with his cousin, Thomas FitzGerald, 7th Earl of Kildare, he was attainted for treason on 4 February 1468, convicted in a show trial, and beheaded on 15 February.
+The fact that Desmond had been seized in a priory, in breach of the right of sanctuary, caused particular indignation.
+Although Desmond was beheaded, Kildare managed to escape to England to plead his case before the King.
+Desmond was buried at St. Peter's Church, Drogheda, then afterwards his remains were removed to Christ Church Cathedral, Dublin.